eudoxia0/eudoxia0.github.io/article/_posts/2024-03-24-type-inference-bad.md

 # Type Inference Wastes Academic Effort

-- so many papers introduce a new type system for solvign x or y problem
-- and then they spend pages and pages introducing a type reconstruction algorithm for it
+I'll occasionally read a paper introducing a new type system.
+Usually there's less than one page of motivation---why should I care about this?---followed by the inference rules, and then pages and pages describing the type reconstruction algorithm for the type system.

-- there's this pervasive idea that if a type system can't be inferred, or you don't try to make an inference algorithm for it, it's less legitimate, like you haven't done your homework
+I think there's a pervasive view that if you don't have a type inference algorithm (or a proof you can't have one), it's like not doing your homework, and the paper is considered less legitimate.

-- but it's wasting precious resources (academic paper page count) on solving a fake problem, the supposed lack of ergonomics of explicit typing
-- instead of explaining the applications of the type system, or showing example programs to help understand it through examples, you get pages and pages of inscrutable inference rules in Gentzen notation that are just pointless
+This wastes a precious resource (academic paper page count) on solving the fake problem of having to annotate types, a resource that would be better spent on explaining the applications of the type system, or showing code examples that help to understand how the type system works.
+Instead we get pages and pages of inscrutable inference rules in whatever ad-hoc variant of Gentzen notation the paper chooses to use.

 # The Whole Idea is Backwards